LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 }

 ```
 ![](fig/episode_5_Imagegrid.jpg){alt='Example of displaying cats in grid format'}

+Wow that was quit a lot of Code, hasnt it. lets break it down so you understand the synatx better.

 **Books weight by genre**
 Number of available books weighted by genre.